IvanRublev/PersistentStorageSerializable/README.md

 [![CI Status](http://img.shields.io/travis/IvanRublev/PersistentStorageSerializable.svg?style=flat)](https://travis-ci.org/IvanRublev/PersistentStorageSerializable) [![Version](https://img.shields.io/cocoapods/v/PersistentStorageSerializable.svg?style=flat)](http://cocoapods.org/pods/PersistentStorageSerializable) [![Swift](https://img.shields.io/badge/Swift-3.1-orange.svg?style=flat)](https://img.shields.io/badge/Swift-3.1-orange.svg?style=flat) [![License](https://img.shields.io/cocoapods/l/PersistentStorageSerializable.svg?style=flat)](http://cocoapods.org/pods/PersistentStorageSerializable)

-`PersistentStorageSerializable` is a protocol for automatic serialization and deserialization of Swift class, struct or NSObject descendant object from and into User Defaults or Property List file.
+`PersistentStorageSerializable` is a protocol for automatic serialization and deserialization of Swift class, struct or NSObject descendant object into and from User Defaults or Property List file.

-The adipting type properties must be of property list types (String, Data, Date, Int, UInt, Float, Double, Bool, URL, Array or Dictionary of above).
-If you want to store any other type of object, you should typically archive it to create an instance of NSData.
+The adopting type properties must be of property list type (String, Data, Date, Int, UInt, Float, Double, Bool, Array or Dictionary of above).
+If you want to store any other type of object, you should typically archive it to create an instance of Data.
+The URL properties can be stored in User Defaults storage but not in Plist storage.
+In the last case, you have to archive it to/from Data.

-The `PersistentStorageStializable` protocol provides default implementations of `init(from:)` initializer and `persist()` function.
-Library defines two classes of `PesistentStorage` protocol: `UserDefaultsStorage` and `PlistStorage`.
-One of those objects is passed as argument in call to `init(from:)` initializer to specify which storage to use for serialization/deserialization.
+The `PersistentStorageSerializable` protocol provides default implementations of `init(from:)` initializer and `persist()` function.
+The library defines two classes of `PesistentStorage` protocol: `UserDefaultsStorage` and `PlistStorage`.
+Object of one of those types is passed as the argument when calling to `init(from:)` initializer to specify which storage to be used for serialization/deserialization.

-Functions of the `PersistentStorageStializable` protocol traverses the adopting type object and gets/sets properties values via [Reflection](https://github.com/Zewo/Reflection) library.
-The NSObject class descendant properties are get/set via KVC.
+Functions of the `PersistentStorageSerializable` protocol traverses the adopting type object and gets/sets it's properties values via [Reflection](https://github.com/Zewo/Reflection) library.
+The NSObject class descendant properties values are get/set via KVC.

 ## How to use